synshop/log-alerter/readme.md

 # log-alerter

-Python utility to watch and alert on the log from our access control system.
+Python utility to watch and alert on the log from SYN Shop's access control system.
+It attempts to lookup users in a CSV file.
+Alerts can be sent via `POST`s or via email ([via `smtplib`](https://docs.python.org/3/library/smtplib.html)) or not at all.
+(If no alerts configured, you get a log of of a log file ;)

 ## Setup